By: Ann Cramer, senior consultant with Coxe Curry & Associates

 1. Get a basic orientation of your own corporate culture, values, and direction – corporate philanthropy and citizenship today is a lot different than employee engagement (volunteerism) with “tee shirts and balloons,” or even community relations and contributions.
-Use local corporate donor groups as well as the Council on Foundationsand Forum of Regional Associations of Foundations affiliates to learn with and from colleagues.
+Use local corporate donor groups as well as the Council on Foundations and United Philanthropy Forum affiliates to learn with and from colleagues.

 2. Read some of the really key/basic works.
 For example:

 - The work of Michael Porter, Mark Kramer, John Kania on foundation strategy, collective impact, shared value; and

 - Monitor’s work on alignment of corporate goals and philanthropy goals.